GoogleCloudPlatform/gradle-appengine-plugin/README.md

 # Gradle GAE plugin

-The plugin provides tasks for uploading, downloading, running and managing Google App Engine projects in any given Gradle build.
+The plugin provides tasks for uploading, downloading, running and managing Google App Engine (GAE) projects in any given Gradle build.
 It extends the War plugin.

 ## Usage